acneyouth1996/acneyouth1996.github.io/_posts/2019-10-01-Neural-ODES.md

 Normally if we do backpropagation in oder to get $$
 \frac{\partial L}{\partial \theta}
-$$, generally the first step would be compute the gradient of the loss with respect to the hidden states;
+$$, generally the first step would be compute the gradient of the loss with respect to the hidden states.

 $$
 \frac{\partial L}{\partial h(t)}